 On completion of this course, the student will be able to:

-- Be familiar with the principles of computer programming.
+- Show familiarity with the principles of computer programming.

-- Ability to write efficient statistical functions and have experience of debugging.
+- Write efficient statistical functions and have experience of debugging.

 - Demonstrate expertise in specialised software.

 - Show appreciation of simulation based methods for statistical inference.

 - Demonstrate expertise in widely used computationally intensive routines.